Do you have a disorganised manager?

 - Lack of delegation: An avoidance of delegating tasks could be for multiple reasons – from potentially protecting their team, to fear of letting others take the lead on work tasks, and from not knowing their team well enough to allocate work effectively, to arrogance about their own abilities in the workplace.
 Regardless of the reason, this can cause frustration for team members.

 - Indecisiveness: Your disorganised manager may show a high level of indecisiveness in relation to tasks and projects.
-Their lack of commitment to making a firm decision will result in a state of limbo for team members, who may feel undermined if a decision ends up being reversed when they have acted upon something.
+Their lack of commitment to making a firm decision will result in a state of limbo for team members.
+Who may feel undermined if a decision ends up being reversed when they have acted upon something.

 Reasons they may be a disorganised manager

 Whilst their disorganisation is likely to present multiple challenges to you as an employee, it is important to consider potential reasons why they may show particular tendencies in their work.
-This will assist you in identifying how you might work more effectively with them:

-- Neurodivergence: This includes a range of neurological differences that affect how individuals think, learn and interact with the work environment.
-Conditions such as ADHD, autism spectrum disorder, dyslexia, and dyspraxia will each bring their own cognitive strengths and challenges, sometimes creating workplace barriers due to sensory sensitivities, different communication styles, or the need for structure.
-As an employee, commit to increasing your understanding of neurodiversity, enabling you to support your manager in building an inclusive environment that enhances individual and team performance.
+Conditions such as ADHD, autism spectrum disorder, dyslexia, and dyspraxia will each bring their own cognitive strengths and challenges.
+Sometimes, creating workplace barriers due to sensory sensitivities, different communication styles, or the need for structure.

 A clear guide to addressing your management needs